roveo/streamz_redis/README.md

-# Redis plugin for `streamz`
+# Redis plugin for Streamz

-This a plugin for `streamz` that adds stream nodes for writing and reading data from/to Redis.
+This a plugin for [Streamz](https://github.com/python-streamz/streamz) that adds stream nodes for writing and reading data from/to Redis.

 [Documentation](https://streamz-redis.readthedocs.io/)